 How we flow in and out of stylings are just as important as the styling itself.
 There are many reasons for this.
 One of the most important for me is that it builds trust with the person I am dancing with.
 I can go pretty extreme in my experimenting because my partner can feel and see how my craziness fits smoothly into the dance.
 They trust that I still put connecting comfortably high on my priority list.
 This trust also gives me permission to affect my partner without them being throw off vs. having to hide things with isolation techniques.

 Also, keep in mind most people’s body movement when they style tend to be worse than their basics.
-When we jump into the repetition of stylings more than basics, we are building muscle memory with lesser quality of body movement.
+When we jump into the repetition of stylings more than basics, we are building muscle memory with less quality of body movement.

 As you introduce stylings, spend time comparing the moment of replacement with the same moment in your basic.

 Learning your first swivel styling can feel totally epic.
 But when you go to execute what you learned in class on the dance floor, you feel disconnected.
 You get confused on how to go back to your basics after you do it and, on some occasions, you almost fall over.
 The new footwork might have worked in the controlled environment of the classroom but didn’t feel so good on the social floor.
 If I am playing with swivel stylings (which are different than open position stylings with different core movement), I will aim to hit as many of the same elements as I can, especially the ending of stretch and the Lower-Body-Twist movements.
 Below is an example of me aiming to hit my count 2 position regardless of the styling previous.